logo2

 • F. KNIVEL JR AGENT or FRANK KNIVEL JR AGENT

 Curiously, all four partnerships had one bottle made by Chase Valley Glass Co.
 No. 2, which dates to 1880-1881 (14), although Wisconsin Glass Co. may have used the C. V. No. 2 mark in subsequent years.
 Why such partnership changes in such a short time period?
-The 1856 directory listed Knivel Brothers (with name misspelled) as brewers, and specified them as "Francis and Antony" (2).
-This listing indicated that Frank's brother was involved early in the brewery's operation, possibly from its start.
+The 1856 directory listed Knivel Brothers (with name spelled "Knibal") as brewers, and specified them as "Francis and Antony" (2).
+This listing, along with the dissolution from Apr 1856, indicated that Frank's brother was involved early in the brewery's operation, possibly from its inception.
 The 1879 directory listed them as "Frank and Anton" (3).
 The 1880 U.S. Federal Census recorded Anton residing in Frank's household (11).
 This early partnership places the two F. KNIVEL & BRO. bottles as the first two bottles.

 Anton died on 23 Jun 1881 at the age of 62 in Keweenaw County (24), and was buried in the Roman Catholic cemetery at Cliff (27).
-Anton's death might explain why Frank then took on his sons as partners.
+Anton's death might explain why Frank then took on his sons as partners, as signified by the two bottles embossed with F. KNIVEL & SONS.
 Perhaps Frank ordered the F. KNIVEL bottle during a brief transition between partnerships, especially when his sons were only 19 and 22 at the time of Anton's death.
 It is also interesting to note that #101 and #104 have the same misspelling of "Knivel", suggesting that these bottles may have been produced sequentially.
-Census records (11) show that Frank A. Knivel Jr. and John Knivel were Frank's two sons, both born in Michigan, as referenced on the two bottles embossed with F. KNIVEL & SONS.
+Census records show that Frank A. Knivel Jr. and John Knivel were Frank's two sons (11), both born in Eagle River (16,41).
 The last set of bottles bears F. KNIVEL JR AGT or FRANK KNIVEL JR AGT.
 The last two bottles of this set, #107 and #107a, (technically variants with the same plate) bear the maker's marks of C & Co. and C & CO LIM.
 Cunninghams & Co. involved a limited partnership from c.1886 (7).
 Thus, these two bottles were the last bottles used.
-Despite the name changes on the bottles, the Michigan State directories continued to list Knivel Bros (22) or F. Knivel & Bro. as the brewers (23), although the same firm name could have been referring to Frank Jr. and John.
+Despite the name changes on the bottles, the Michigan State directories continued to list Knivel Bros (22) or F. Knivel & Bro.
+(23) as the brewers; however, the same firm name could have been used by Frank Jr. and John.

 We could not find direct historical evidence of when the brewery closed.
 Van Wieren (15) dated the closing of the Eagle River Brewery to 1888.
 When Frank's wife, Sophia, died on 23 Aug 1884 (17), she was buried in the Roman Catholic cemetery at Cliff (27), suggesting that the family was still in Eagle River at that time.
 At some point, however, the family, except for Frank Jr, moved to Detroit (28).
 The 1887 Michigan State directory listed F. Knivel & Bro. as brewers in Eagle River (23), and then the 1888 and 1889 Detroit City directories listed Frank Sr. and John as residents of Detroit (12,13).
 Frank's will and probate record (on ancestry.com) indicated that he was an inhabitant of Detroit at the time of his death on 04 Jul 1890.
 It also stated that John resided in Detroit and Frank Jr. resided in Eagle River.
 Frank Sr. was buried in Mount Elliott Cemetery in Detroit (9).
 In Oct 1890, the remains of Anton and Sophia were disinterred and transported to Detroit, where they were buried alongside Frank Sr. (27) at Mount Elliott Cemetery (17,18).
 The notice of Frank's death, however, stated that the brewery "was in operation until about four years ago, when he moved to Detroit" (28), which dates the closing to about 1886.
 Curiously though, the 1889 directory listed F. Knivel as a brewer in Eagle River (29).
 Did Frank Jr. run the brewery alone after the family left, or did the brewery close at that point?
 Frank Jr's obituary stated, "When a young man, Mr. Knivel worked as a brewer in the establishment conducted by his father at Eagle River and later he conducted the business" (16), which suggests that Frank Jr. ran the business on his own for a period of time.
 Magnaghi (6) stated that the brewery closed in 1910, which matches the date Van Wieren (15) gave for the closing of the "Eagle River Brewing Co."
 We are unfamiliar with this company, and its name and given start date of 1899 may have originated as a transcription error with Calumet Brewing Co. in a 1997 Daily Mining Gazette article.
 Whenever it closed, the stated cause was a lack of shipping facilities given that no railroad connected Keweenaw County (33).
-Railroads that connected the Keweenaw to Calumet were not constructed until 1905-1908 (41,42,43).
+Not until 1908 did the Keweenaw Central Railroad connect Lac La Belle and Mandan to Calumet, but it did not reached Eagle River (42).

 In Oct 1890, John visited friends and relatives in Eagle River and apparently looked over the property of the Knivel estate (34).
 It was reported that the brewery could be leased or purchased (34).
 Despite calls in 1890 and 1891 to support local business in Eagle River by re-opening the brewery (35,36,38), it became a thing of the past (37).